logaprasath1801/github.project/README.md

 # DATA EXPLORATION #
-[SQL Query: Data Exploration](https://github.com/logaprasath1801/github.project/blob/main/Data%20Exploration.Sql) Before cleaning the data, I am familiarizing myself with the data to find the inconsistencies markup : 1.Made the Ride_id as a primary key.
+[SQL Query: Data Exploration](https://github.com/logaprasath1801/github.project/blob/main/Data%20Exploration.Sql) Before cleaning the data, I am familiarizing myself with the data to find the inconsistencies 1.Made the Ride_id as a primary key.
          2.Found the null values in each column.
          3.As ride_id has no null values, let's use it to check for duplicates.
          4.All ride_id values have length of 16 so no need to clean it.